lekandev/lekandev/README.md

 🔭 I’m currently working on a Model portfolio site with HTML, SCSS and JavaScript

-🌱 I’m currently learning full stack development with MERN and MEVN
+🌱 I’m currently learning NodeJs and React Native

 ⚡ Fun fact: I sometimes create Games with: